danth6961/tsp-rebalance-app/README.md

 # TSP Rebalance Engine

-A Streamlit-based TSP (Thrift Savings Plan) tactical allocation companion app.
+A Streamlit-based TSP tactical allocation assistant.

 The app analyzes macro and market inputs, scores the current environment, maps it to a regime, recommends a target allocation, and helps decide whether to submit an IFT or hold.
 It is designed as a tactical and quantitative overlay, not as a lifecycle-fund clone.